 You love your idea.
 Probably.
 It’s gonna rule the world.
 Maybe.
 We like to challenge you to generate evidence that you indeed have an interesting opportunity.
 In the first 8 weeks of this course we will guide you through the process of understanding your idea.
 We will help you find the most interesting problem to solve and how to build a viable startup concept around that.

 At the end of Build Your Startup 1: Idea Validation (6EC) you will be left with the following options:

-- 1. Onward, prototyping: “So far, our idea looks very promising!
-Let’s continue with BYS2 and put emphasis on prototyping a product and a business model around it!
+- 1. Onward, building: “So far, our idea looks very promising!
+Let’s continue with BYS2 and start building the business, setting up sales funnel and growing our customer base.

-- 3. Onward, better idea: “Our idea will not work, but we have a better one that we’ll validate and prototype in BYS2!”
+- 3. Onward, better/new idea: “Our idea will not work, but we have a better one that we’ll validate and prototype in BYS2!”

 - 4. Onward, switch: “I’ll join a different team for BYS2 and continue with their project.”

 - 5. Stop, later: “Now is not a good time for me, but I’ll use what I’ve learned either as a startup entrepreneur or as an intrapreneur (innovation teams within corporates) later in my career.”

 10 weeks | 3 days per week: 1 day contact – 2 days work on startup | 9 ECTS]s

 In this aspect of the course, ideally, you are going to prototype your business.
 If you are not there yet, you keep on validating where ever you are in the process.
 With prototyping we mean the actually get your business off the ground.
 We will guide you in setting up sales funnels, attracting or growing your customer base.
 You might start making your first revenue already as a startup.
 It’s about really putting it to the test.
 From this point on it’s an interesting journey towards product/market-fit.